Course · Training · Workshop

 Build secure MCP integrations that connect AI agents to enterprise APIs, tools, data sources, and workflows in a controlled way.

 AI agents become valuable when they can safely work with the systems that matter inside an organization.
 The Model Context Protocol (MCP) is emerging as a central integration standard for this: it makes APIs, tools, data sources, and workflows usable by AI agents without reinventing each integration.
+In this hands-on course, you learn how to design, implement, and operate MCP servers for enterprise scenarios.
+We cover tool and resource design, permissions, secrets, auditability, testing, and typical security risks such as overly broad tools or prompt injection through external data.
+After the course, you can make existing internal services agent-ready and assess which integrations are useful, secure, and maintainable in production.
+For in-house courses, examples and systems can be adapted to your tool landscape.

 This training is aimed at software engineers, platform engineers, tech leads, and architects who want to expose internal systems to AI agents in a controlled way.
 The course is framework- and programming-language-independent; for in-house courses, practical examples can be adapted to the existing tool and API landscape.